Hatchery Tours and Educational Programs

-In addition to providing hatchery tours and open house events, SSRA provides presentations to interested groups and organizations.
-SSRA also maintains two educational programs on the elementary school and college levels whereby young people receive training and real-life, hands-on experience with Atlantic salmon.
+In addition to providing hatchery tours and open house events, SSRAH provides presentations to interested groups and organizations.
+SSRAH also maintains two educational programs on the elementary school and college levels whereby young people receive training and real-life, hands-on experience with Atlantic salmon.

 Fish Friends Program